x56sandmanx/SandBot/README.md

 -div
 -roll
 -kiss
--userInfo
--bal
--beg
+-warnings

+Admin Commands:
+-warn
+-tempmute
+-mute
+-kick
+-ban

 Features:
 Has a welcome message,
 has auto roles,
 has color roles for boosters

-Currently Working:
+Currently working:
-A fully flegded shop and a work command that allows users to apply for jobs for pay.
+A birthday command that allows the user to input their birthday intot he bot, and the bot will announce their birthday on the day they gave the bot